 The City of St. Louis Water Division has two water treatment plants.
 The Howard Bend Plant sources water from the Missouri River.
 The Chain of Rocks Plant is located on the Mississippi River, south of the confluence of the Missouri and Mississippi Rivers.
 The water reaching our intakes at the Chain of Rocks Plant is primarily Missouri River water as the two rivers have not fully mixed prior to the intake.

-In 2023, we produced an average of 124 million gallons of high-quality, safe drinking water per day from our plants.
+In 2024, our plants produced an average of 135 million gallons of high-quality, safe drinking water per day.